top of page

 Delayed Diagnosis Timeline

-This is a hypothetical representation of the delayed diagnosis timeline
+This is a hypothetical representation of a delayed diagnosis timeline.

 Each person has a different diagnosis experience.